infinum/ngx-nuts-and-bolts/libs/ngx-nuts-and-bolts/src/lib/pipes/enum-property/readme.md

 }
 ```

-By convention `enumProperty` looks for `translationKey` on the metadata object (in this example `directionsData`), but takes an argument allowing you to look for different key.
+By default `enumProperty` looks for `translationKey` on the metadata object (in this example `directionsData`), but takes an argument allowing you to look for different key.

 ```ts
 @Component({